hunteke/temoa/docs/source/Documentation.rst

    :figwidth: 60%

-The modeler defines the processes and engineering characteristics through an amalgam of sets and parameters, described in the next few sections.
-Temoa then translates these into variables and constraints that an optimizer may then solve.
+The modeler defines the processes and engineering characteristics through a combination of sets and parameters, described in the next few sections.
+Temoa then utilizes these parameters, along with the associated technology-specific decision variables for capacity and activity, to create the objective function and constraints that are used during the optimization process.

 .. _Sets: